Panhandle Disaster Relief Fund

 OneStar reviews the application and, if approved, issues a Certificate of Eligibility.

-Donor reserves their credit amount with the Texas Comptroller’s Office reservation system (anticipated to open in August) and makes the donation to the certified nonprofit.
+Donor reserves their credit amount with the Texas Comptroller’s Office reservation system (anticipated to open August 1) and makes the donation to the certified nonprofit within 30 days of the reservation.

-Nonprofit issues a Certificate of Contribution to the donor and submits a copy to the Texas Comptroller’s Office.
+Nonprofit issues a Certificate of Contribution to the donor and submits a copy to the Texas Comptroller’s Office within 30 days of contribution.

 Nonprofit fulfills the duties of an eligible organization, as outlined in the legislation.